jcrossbdn/fpp-element-tester/README.md

 # FPP Element Tester

 This plugin allows you to load in your displays configuration and test elements based upon defined element group memberships.
+See bottom of this help file for a real life screen shot of the user interface.

 ### Known limitations / Gotchas
   - This plugin utilizes a pixel overlay model which is created automatically encompassing all channels in your display.